DanielJunghans/danieljunghans.github.io/_pages/resume.md

 </div>

 **Summer Research Assistant** <br />
-•	Worked with a team of graduate students under the supervision of Dr. Charles Ofria to produce high quality evolutionary computation research
+•	Worked with a team of graduate students under the supervision of Dr. Charles Ofria to produce high quality evolutionary computation research<br />
-•	Contributed to a publication in the Genetic Programming Theory and Practice Workshop XVII (2020)
+•	Contributed to a publication in the Genetic Programming Theory and Practice Workshop XVII (2020)<br />
 •	Presented my research at the Mid-Michigan Symposium for Undergraduate Research (MID-SURE) at the end of my summer research experience in 2019